 How are your stores meeting recommendations for social distancing?

-We have also introduced a number of other service offerings to encourage social distancing such as: the expansion of our Postmates on-demand delivery service nationwide; expanded drive-thru offerings to include select front-end products in addition to prescriptions; waiving delivery fees on eligible prescriptions and special hours for seniors.
+We have also introduced a number of other service offerings to encourage social distancing such as the expansion of our Postmates on-demand delivery service nationwide, and expanded drive-thru offerings to include select front-end products in addition to prescriptions.

 Do customers entering Walgreens now have to wear a mask?

-Also consistent with CDC guidelines, customers are required to wear face covers before entering the store except where doing so would inhibit the individual’s health or where the individual is under two years of age.
+Also consistent with CDC guidelines, customers are required to wear face covers before entering the store except where doing so would inhibit the individual’s health or where the individual is under 2 years of age.
 We have signage on doors and make announcements over the store's public address system to remind customers that face covers are required.
-However, for the safety of our team members, we are not directly confronting individuals who are not wearing them in stores.
+Walgreens management may gently remind customers who are shopping without masks about the requirement, but out of concern for our employees’ safety, we do not stop these customers from shopping.

 Is Walgreens providing wipes for customers to wipe down their carts and baskets?